isomerpages/mlaw-lsb/notices-and-announcements/latest-news/_posts/2020-01-31-lsb-exams-to-be-held-on-monday-4th-may-2020-cadastral-law.md

 55 Newton Road
 Singapore 307987

- 2. Eligible candidates may apply to sit for the examination by completing and submitting via email the **scanned copy** of LSB Exam registration form (found in the “Forms” section of the LSB website https://lsb.mlaw.gov.sg) ;together with the examination fees to the Registar, Mr Derick Tan (derick_tan@sla.gov.sg) and Assistant Registrar, Ms Mitsy Ng (mitsy_ng@sla.gov.sg).
+ 2. Eligible candidates may apply to sit for the examination by completing and submitting via email the **scanned copy** of [LSB Exam Registration Form](/files/examination-registration-form.pdf/);together with the examination fees to the Registar, Mr Derick Tan (derick_tan@sla.gov.sg) and Assistant Registrar, Ms Mitsy Ng (mitsy_ng@sla.gov.sg).
 Candidates are responsible for understanding and complying with the rules governing the examinations as set out in Part IV (Examinations) of the Land Surveyors Rules.

  3. Mode of payment **(Payment by cheque will not be accepted)**

-	a.
  E-payment (Bank Transfer via Internet Banking or ATM)<br>
  - Transfer the amount to LSB corporate account number **UOB 201-319-249-0**
  -  Notify LSB that you have transferred the money by noting down the bank transaction number and proof of the bank transfer 		 transaction record/receipt by sending it to Ms Mitsy Ng (mitsy_ng@sla.gov.sg).

-	b.
 PayNow Corporate
  - You can make PayNow payments to LSB through UEN number **T08GB0026H**
  - Include your name for reference when making payment.

 4. All completed applications and fees must reach the Land Surveyors Board by the **closing date  of Friday, 13th March 2020**.